oril1234/Chat-Application-Server/README.md

 2. Members web service for people who subscribe to movies by the cinema employees which are the users of the system
 3. Web service of subscripttions of members to movies
 4. Web service of the users of the system that when logged in, can perform variety of actions like adding new movies. new members, update, and delete them, as well as adding subscriptions of movies by members, all depending on the permissions the system admin has granted them.
-5. Web service of authrntication for login and sign up of users
+5. Web service of authentication for login and sign up of users

 The server communicates with 4 data sources
 1. Mongo Data base collection of users used to store their credentials - usernames and passwords